Generic Name: varicella (chickenpox) virus vaccine (VAR-i-SEL-a)

-- you are allergic to any ingredient in Varivax, including gelatin
+- you are allergic to any ingredient in Varivax, including neomycin and gelatin

 - you have certain blood or bone marrow problems (eg, leukemia, lymphoma, other cancer of the blood or bone marrow)

-- you have immune system problems, including AIDS
+- you have immune system problems (eg, HIV or AIDS)

 - you have a family history of immune system problems, unless you are medically proven to have no immune system problems